MJOAN/Udacity-DA-P4/README.md

 # Udacity-DA-P4

-_This project is currently being worked on, please consider as WIP!_
+_This project was an exercise in data gathering, assessing, cleaning and storing!_

-#### Wrangling Data: Twitter API, Tweepy, SQLLite, Pandas, Plotly and Seaborn!
+#### Wrangling Data: Twitter API, Tweepy, SQLLite, Pandas, and Seaborn!